 I have listed both versions because they both work different motor skills so you should try them both out.

-Musical chairs, on the other hand, teaches children to move through things and get a sense of their position in space as they run around trying to find a chair to sit on, without bashing into others.
+Musical Chairs, on the other hand, teaches children to move through objects and space and get a sense of their position in space as they run around trying to find a chair to sit on, without bashing into others.

 - Play music on a cd player or cell phone.